renzotw/renzotw.github.io/about.md

 🌉 I will be working full time as a management consultant at [Kearney](https://www.kearney.com/) in the San Francisco office following graduation.

-⛰️ In my free time I enjoy playing sports including basketball, beach volleyball, skiing.
+⛰️ In my free time I enjoy playing sports including basketball, beach volleyball, and skiing.
 Recently I've learned how to sail and play golf.
 I also enjoy traveling, hiking, going to the beach, and exploring new restaurants.

 ### Contact me